 Michelle wanted to find a way to make things better for our group and asked me if I heard anything or didn’t think the way someone was acting was okay that I could tell her.
 She thanked me in advance for trying to help as I was empathizing with her.
 All I had been hearing was how awful Michelle was, but here she was standing up for what I believed in too.

-Lauren would make sure to point out how overbearing Michelle was not just to me but to Angela too.
+Lauren would make sure to point out how overbearing Michelle was not just to me, but to Angela too.
 Angela would be sitting at her desk next to me, unassuming, and Lauren would come over and chat with her.
 You could tell Angela got a little excited whenever Lauren would come over.
-Angela was very eager to talk and quick to make a joke and almost make a case for herself as to why she was worthy of Lauren’s attention.
+Angela was very eager to talk and quick to make a joke.
+My perceptive nature made me see her as making a case for herself to Lauren, as why she was worthy of Lauren’s attention.
 I saw a lot of myself in Angela.
 She seemed to have a way to be everything to everyone.
-I saw in her a desire to be left alone even though she felt she needed to be loud and funny for everyone else.
+I saw in her, a desire to be left alone even though she felt she needed to be loud and funny for everyone else to fit in.

 Angela, at the time had a big thing going on with the FDA.
-She was trying to get her machines and her procedure verified the FDA.
+She was trying to get her machines and her procedure verified by them.
 It was a new animal-free way to test her samples instead of by killing mice.
 Angela told me one day how she just wanted to talk directly with the FDA instead of going through Michelle.
-And, Michelle, seeing as she was the boss, felt like she should talk to them.
-But Michelle would explain things in a less than ideal way for Angela and in Angela’s point of view end up causing more of a problem than anything else.
+And, Michelle, seeing as she was the boss, felt like she should be the one to talk to them.
+But Michelle would explain things in a less than ideal way for Angela and in Angela’s point of view, end up causing more of a problem than anything else.

-I realize what Michelle was doing in her meeting with me and what Lauren was doing all those afternoons talking to Angela.
-The question was, whose side are you going to be on?
-I hadn’t figured that out yet.
-I hadn’t realized, that, in life and in the weird part of it that I had created, people can be like commodities.
-Lauren, so far, had many and Michelle had few.
-All I knew is that I started feeling and knowing that I wanted to feel less and less like a commodity and more like a person with her own beliefs, integrity and morality.
+I hadn’t realized, that, in life, and in the weird part of it that I had created, people can be like commodities.
+Lauren, so far, had many commodities and Michelle had few.
+All I knew is that I started feeling that I wanted to feel less and less like a commodity and more like a person.
+A person with her own beliefs, integrity and morality.